Trees Around the GLOBE Campaign

 - What are the tools for measuring trees and the errors between them?

-The Trees Around the GLOBE Campaign commenced on September 15, 2018 in conjunction with NASA's ICESat-2 satellite launch on the same date at 6:02am PDT.
+The Trees Around the GLOBE Student Research Campaign commenced on September 15, 2018 in conjunction with NASA's ICESat-2 satellite launch on the same date at 6:02am PDT.
 This campaign is a student research campaign focusing on tree height - one of the measurements conducted by the ICESat-2 mission.
 Tree height is not just a measurement - it is a gateway to understanding many things about the environment.
 The structure of tree canopies, the 3D arrangement of individual trees, has a huge effect on how ecosystems function and cycle through carbon, water, and nutrients.

 The NASA Ice, Cloud, and land Elevation Satellite-2 (ICESat-2) launched on September 15, 2018 at 6:02am PDT from the Vandenberg Air Force Base in California, USA.
 The ICESat-2 satellite uses an on-board laser altimeter system to measure the height of Earth.
-Measurements of ice sheets, sea ice, trees, bodies of water, mountains are all part of what ICESat-2 will measure.
+Measurements of ice sheets, sea ice, trees, bodies of water, mountains are all part of what ICESat-2 measures.

 Scientists from the ICESat-2 Mission will periodically review the tree height data collected by the GLOBE community throughout this campaign.
 The data will allow scientists to use it as satellite data validation and in potential professional research.